Frequently Asked Questions

 1. Send us an email and let us know of your interest.

-2. We mail (for free!) the interested prison a set of Dance 2B Free workout DVDs (7 classes, 50 minutes each) for the prison staff, recreation department, & inmates to review and experience for themselves.
+2. We mail (for free!) the interested prison a set of Dance To Be Free workout DVDs (11 classes, 60 minutes each) for the prison staff, recreation department to review before implementing program.
+If approved - to be viewed 1 or more times per week.

-3. If the DVDs generate interest, Dance 2B Free will begin talks to collaborate with the prison to bring a live Teacher Training program to the prison.
-D2BF brings the content, but D2BF relies on input from prison staff and inmates to create the best program for each prison’s individual needs.
+3. If the DVDs generate interest, Dance To Be Free will begin talks to collaborate with the prison to bring a live Teacher Training program to the prison.
+DTBF brings our original curriculum, music, journal prompts and DVDs for each training.

 Why Dance In Prison?